Jay Leno: Vehicle collection

 He has a regular column in Popular Mechanics which showcases his car collection and gives advice about various automotive topics, including restoration and unique models, such as his jet-powered motorcycle and solar-powered hybrid.
 Leno also writes occasional "Motormouth" articles for The Sunday Times, reviewing high-end sports cars and giving his humorous take on motoring matters.

 Leno opened his garage to Team Bondi, the company that developed the 2011 video game L.A.
 Noire, which is set in Los Angeles in the late-1940s.
-Leno's collection contains almost one hundred cars from this period, and allowed the team to recreate their images as accurately as possible.
+Leno's collection contains almost 100 cars from this period, and allowed the team to create their images as accurately as possible.

 Politics

-Regarding presidential elections, Leno remained resolutely apolitical, never publicly endorsing either side and remaining on good terms with all the various presidents.
-The general public never knew for whom he voted.

 Hosting the 2014 Genesis Prize award ceremony in Jerusalem, Leno made jokes mocking then-President Barack Obama and then-Secretary of State John Kerry, accusing Obama of "trying to break" the U.S.'s relationship with Israel.

-In a 2015 interview with The Jerusalem Post, Leno said, "I always considered Israel as not only the only democracy in the Middle East, I think it’s the purest, because every Israeli voter seems to have his own political party."
+In a 2015 interview with The Jerusalem Post, Leno said, "I always considered Israel as not only the only democracy in the Middle East, I think it's the purest, because every Israeli voter seems to have his own political party."
 He also added about Israel's relations with other Middle Eastern countries: "Israel is so efficient in defending itself and so good at it, that to the rest of the world it looks like bullying."

+In a 2024 interview on Piers Morgan Uncensored, Leno said that he is "not a fan" of then-former President Donald Trump.
+Of President Joe Biden, Leno said: "I like him.
+I think he's a good guy.
+And, you know, the economy's doing pretty good!"